Azure/ADX-in-a-Day-Lab2/README.md

 In this task, you are going to compare the output of 2 different operators (summarize & make-series) within KQL for the same query.
 This task is divided into 2 parts.
 You will compare the outputs of these 2 parts.

-Part 1: Calculate the average size of data ingested per hour by the node 'Engine000000000378'.
+Part 1: Calculate the average size of data ingested per 30 min by the node 'Engine000000000378'.
 Use Component as 'INGESTOR_EXECUTER'.
 File size is available in the 'Properties' column.
-Extract the size from the Properties column to perform arithmetic calculations on it.
 Render the output as a timechart.

 Hint 1: Use 'extend' operator to create a calculated/derived column <br>
 Hint 2: Think about the datatype of the calculated column.
 Use 'tolong()'.<br>